 Financial data are only available at the district level.
 Financial data for charter schools are also not available on Ed-Data at this time, but can be found on the CDE website here: https://www.cde.ca.gov/ds/fd/fd/

-Staff demographics for schools, districts, counties, and the state are available in the new Staff tab.
+We are currently working to get 2018-19 staff data for Ed-Data.
+Prior year data for schools, districts, counties, and the state are available in the Staff tab.
 Click here to go to the state-level staff data.
 At the district level, you will also find data on teacher salaries and experience.
 You can drill into many of the graphs for more information – for example, the drop-down just above the "Teachers" graph will enable you to view the data by ethnicity, gender, and full-time equivalents.

 Data from the California Assessment of Student Performance and Progress, or CAASPP, tests can be found in the Performance section of the Student tab.
 This section also includes results from the California fitness tests.
 Click here to learn more about the CAASPP tests.

 Data for the SAT/ACT and AP tests as well as cohort graduation and dropout rates and data on graduates completing A-G requirements can be found in the College and Career Readiness section.